wreale/wreale/README.md

 ## Hi there, I'm Will. 👋

-🍊 I'm a rising junior at Syracuse University majoring in Information Managment & Technology.
+🍊 I'm a junior at Syracuse University majoring in Information Managment & Technology.

 ### 👨‍💻 Skills:
   - HTML